Mohamed-Khlawy/Calculator/README.md

    - Press the Equal key to calculate the result.
 6. The current operation and the calculated result will be displayed in a TextBox on the calculator interface.

+## Installation

+1. Open Setup_Calculator Folder
+2. Open Debug Folder
+3. Double-Click on The Setup_Calculator File
+4. Follow the instructions to complete installation
+5. Now you will find the Calculator shortcut on your desktop
+6. Double-Click on the shortcut and use your calculator

 ## Contributing

 Contributions to the calculator project are welcome.
 If you have any improvements, bug fixes, or new features to suggest, please feel free to submit a pull request.